MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-sensitivity-label-automatically.md

     - If the label is configured to apply [dynamic markings](sensitivity-labels-office-apps.md#dynamic-markings-with-variables), be aware that for incoming email, this configuration can result in displaying the names of people outside your organization.

 > [!TIP]
-> For some new customers, we're offering the automatic creation of auto-labeling settings for both client-side labeling and service-side labeling.
+> For some new customers, we're offering the automatic configuration of default auto-labeling settings for both client-side labeling and service-side labeling.
 Even if you're not eligible for this automatic configuration, you might find it useful to reference their configuration.
 For example, you can manually configure existing labels and create your own auto-labeling policies with the same settings to help accelerate your labeling deployment.
 >
 > For more information, see [Default labels and policies for Microsoft Purview Information Protection](mip-easy-trials.md).